dakom/moshav-honors/README.md

 * system-wide combination exclusions
 * per-person history counter

-The configuration is supplied as a json string.
+The configuration is supplied as a json string, should be self-explanatory

 Demo will print the updated configuration with history.
 You can easily use that to feed back in (i.e. for subsequent runs, perhaps to generate a whole year's worth of assignments).